 In traditional finance, factors such as the size of your income, your credit score, and your chosen monthly payment structure can all influence the size of the LTV.
 However, since YouHodler doesn’t perform credit checks, background checks, or anything like that, we let the borrower decide which LTV they want to take advantage of.
 We have three different options, all with unique benefits.

 Loan to value ratio: which loan plan is best for you?

 At YouHodler, there are three different loan plans with different options loan to value ratios.
 These are the following:

 Duration: 60 days

 Duration: 180 days

 Price down limit: -40%

-If the value of that 1 BTC drops more than 5% during the duration of the loan, then YouHodler is forced to sell the collateral to avoid loss and closet the loan.
+If the value of that 1 BTC drops more than 5% during the loan term, then YouHodler is forced to sell the collateral to avoid loss and close the loan.
 So one must first carefully measure the risk before deciding which loan plan is best.
 Loan #2 and #3 have less risk in regards to the Price Down Limit levels but they also come with more expensive loan fees and borrowers get less money for their collateral.
 Nevertheless, each loan has its place in time in the crypto world.
 The borrower just needs to decide when to use them.